frain-dev/convoy/web/ui/website/content/blog/introducing-convoy.md

 title: Introducing Convoy
 date: 2021-10-25T17:10:13.696Z
-description: After weeks of work, I’m pleased to announce our new tool — built to send webhooks efficiently.
+description: After weeks of work, I’m pleased to announce our new tool — built
+    to send webhooks efficiently.
 While building out our initial API on third-party monitoring, every user we spoke to wanted asynchronous events — “Do you provide webhooks to notify us about downtime?”.
 featureImg: https://res.cloudinary.com/frain/image/upload/c_crop,f_auto,q_auto,w_367,x_41,y_41/v1641490017/blog/Introducing%20Convoy/convoy-dashboard_okeuo8.png
 thumbnail: https://res.cloudinary.com/frain/image/upload/c_fill,h_179,w_461,x_0,y_0/v1641490017/blog/Introducing%20Convoy/convoy-dashboard_okeuo8.png
 tags:
     - convoy
-  - webhooks
+    - featured
 author: subomi-oluwalana
 ---

 # Introducing Convoy

 After weeks of work, I’m pleased to announce our new tool — built to send webhooks efficiently.
 While building out our initial API on third-party monitoring, every user we spoke to wanted asynchronous events — “Do you provide webhooks to notify us about downtime?”.
 We looked around, and sadly, we couldn’t find a great tool — language agnostic and cloud-native to build this.
 So we built it.